sanchitapatil/sanchitapatil/README.md

 <!-- Introduction -->
 ## Introduction

-I am Sanchita, an AI & ML Enthusiast currently pursuing an Executive Post Graduate Program in Machine Learning and AI.
+An AI & ML Enthusiast currently pursuing an Executive Post Graduate Program in Machine Learning and AI.
 My focus lies in Generative AI, and I aspire to explore roles in AI engineering, ML engineering, and Data Science.
 Here's a brief overview of my journey and recent work:

 ## About Me